tc39/proposal-json-parse-with-source/README.md

 Reviver functions are intended to modify or remove values in the output, but those changes should have no effect on the source-derived arguments passed to them.
 Because reviver functions are invoked bottom-up, this means that values may not correlate with source text.
 The authors consider this to be acceptable.

-## Specification
-Not defined yet, and to be honest doing so may be difficult.
-Help will be graciously accepted.